-I call this the Dyson or Hoover approach to board meetings.
+When no staff members are in attendance, or the executive director is only attending in a supporting role, I call this the Dyson or Hoover approach to board meetings.
 Boards of directors have a Duty of Care, Duty of Loyalty and a Duty of Obedience.
 This means they will make good faith decisions that “any prudent individual” would make in the same situation and that they ensure the organization is appropriately funded and obeys applicable laws and regulations.

 If they meet, discuss and make decisions without any of the people present who do the daily work and interact with the clients and know the needs, how is that board to make the best-informed decisions?
 They are essentially making decisions in a vacuum.
 Their intentions and motivations are most assuredly good, but the execution is flawed because it does not involve important sources of information.
 It also creates an us-and-them scenario where the board makes decrees and the staff are expected to follow, without having had any input in the process that led up to the decisions.
 It is basically a decision without representation.